UMNET-perfSONAR/pSSID/logstash_conf/elk_setup.md

 **Built-in Users**

+During insatallation this script `/usr/lib/perfsonar/scripts/pselastic_secure.sh` is ran to set up elk

-Ansible installation should have created built in users with their passwords in the directory /etc/perfsonar/elastic/
+Ansible installation should have created built in users with their passwords in the directory `/etc/perfsonar/elastic/`
-	auth_setup.out contains all the elasticsearch built in users elastic_login contains elastic user and password that local curl commands use pscheduler_logstash contains user password for pscheduler that will be used when setting up piplines from logstash to elastic
+	`auth_setup.out` contains all the elasticsearch built in users `elastic_login` contains elastic user and password that local curl commands use `pscheduler_logstash` contains user password for pscheduler that will be used when setting up piplines from logstash to elastic

 ---